robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 Krishna: *"I suggest you change your address."*

-Wondering if he seriously wants me to move house in the hope that the new residence I pick happens to be the sole address in the UK where Amazon can deliver this item.
+Wondering if he seriously wants me to move house.
+And if I did, what chance that my new residence happens to be the sole address in the UK where Amazon can deliver this item.

 I try a different tack, since Krishna doesn't seem to have much sympathy with my plight; maybe he will respond better to a suggestion about Amazon's bottom line.
 "For Amazon's sake, you have nine items here, that I'm somewhat certain nobody in the UK can buy.
 If you ever want to be able to sell this inventory, you might want to take a look at the product configuration to see why it can't be purchased."